 The flatbed screen printing process is widely used in the textile industry, toys manufacturing, etc. If you want to give the benefits of the flatbed screen printing process into full play, the flat bed screen printing machines are indispensable.
 The flat bed screen printing machines can serve a wide variety of purposes, making them perfect for industrial operators who need to produce printed goods in bulk without sacrificing on quality.

-This guide will take you through everything you need to know about these versatile machines, explaining the mechanics, the different types available, and the advantages of using automatic variants.
+This guide will take you through everything you need to know about flat bed screen printing press, explaining the mechanics, the different types available, and the advantages of using automatic variants.

 So without further ado, let’s get started!

 What is a Flat Bed Screen Printing Machine?

 Flatbed screen printing machines are one of the most commonly used screen printing machines used on the planet.
-They are used to transfer ink onto a flat substrate surface rather than a rounded one (such as is the case for cylindrical screen printing machines).
+Flat bed screen printing presses are used to transfer ink onto a flat substrate surface rather than a rounded one (such as is the case for cylindrical screen printing machines).
 Once the item to be printed is in place, the machine uses a squeegee to press the ink through the print to leave the design on the piece placed on the flatbed screen printing machine.

 Flat bed screen printing goes back thousands of years, with the first recognizable forms appearing in China during the Song Dynasty (960-1279 AD).
 However, with the onset of technology, flat bed screen printing machines have brought this ancient process into the twenty-first century by taking advantage of automated design and programming capabilities.